MatteoLarrode/ExchangeRatePredictor/README.md

 - **seasonality**: patterns or cycles that repeat over time </br>

 <p>
 Many models used for forecasting exploit these characteristics.
 Trained on historical data, they use trends and patterns, to produce short or long-term predictions.
-Because those models are based on algorithms that are trained and 'learn' from past data to predict future values, they are considered as part of machine learning (ML).
+Because those models are based on algorithms that 'learn' from past data to predict future values, they are considered as part of machine learning (ML).
 </p>

 There are two types of time-series: